 We should all think positively.
 Many researchers will tell you it’s psychologically healthy to be optimistic or even just to smile at least once a day.
 Unfortunately it is extremely hard to remain entirely faithful to this at all times especially in our current climate – Unless you are Casey Lowry.
 He delivers sunshine on the gloomiest of days with his warm, uplifting indie-pop and does it with a jubilant grin on his face.
-This has led him to have quite the reputation within his genre.
-Casey has recently finished touring the UK and released his new EP ‘Nervous’.
-We speak to him about his joyous personality, the new EP and his future ambitions.

-Q: Your latest EP ‘Nervous’ was released this year, does the title reflect how you feel before releasing new material?
+Your latest EP ‘Nervous’ was released this year, does the title reflect how you feel before releasing new material?

-A: Not massively.
+Not massively.
 I don’t have millions of fans but the ones I do have are so amazingly supportive with anything I bring out I always tend to feel ok about it.

 How do you feel it has been received?

 Good!
 I was scared there would be a few too many guitars for some people but everyone seems to be loving it.

 Have you celebrated the release of the EP yet?

 Maybe a little bit too hard, think I need a week off to recover.

 You’ve often been described as an extremely positive artist.
 In a world full of cynicism, how do you maintain that joyous sound in your music?